-The target population to sample is the total NAR based on all blocks with log start dates fifteen growing seasons in the past.
+The conifer target population to sample is the total NAR based on all blocks fifteen growing seasons following log start date.
 Fifteen years or growing seasons has been selected, based on current field experience in the Peace, to provide sufficient time for the silviculture regimes to be implemented and for the plantations to reach a stable well growing state.